DJj123dj/DJj123dj/README.md

 - discord bots
 - html & css
 - Javascript & Typescript
+- Arduino
-- Python
+- Applescript
 - Lua & Roblox Games.
 - Computercraft
+- Back-end & app development
+- Electron apps

 For help with all of the above you can find me on discord or on my website.

 ### languages
-JavaScript, TypeScript, HTML, CSS, node.js, AppleScript, Swift, Arduino (c++) & Lua
+JavaScript, TypeScript, HTML, CSS, node.js, AppleScript, Swift, Arduino (c++), Electron & Lua

 ## I'm currently working on